HHundredHeardle/Backend/README.md

 | artist.title       | object | title of the song          |
 | artist.title.year  | number | year song was in countdown |
 | artist.title.place | number | song's place in countdown  |

+### 3.5 - answers.txt

+[answers.txt](data/answers.txt) stores possible answers in the following format:

+`<title> - <artist>`

+This data is obtained from each hottest 100 countdown, excluding all-time and special countdowns (i.e. since 1993).
+Duplicates have been removed.

 ## 4 - Endpoints